 A kitten’s ideal body temperature is 100 to 102 degrees.
 A kitten who feels cold and is unresponsive should be warmed immediately.
 Never attempt to feed a cold kitten.
 Place the kitten on an approved heating pad safely wrapped in two or three layers of towels.
 Turn the kitten side to side every 5 minutes.
 To stimulate blood flow, you may, ever so gently, massage the kitten with hand-rubbing.
 If the kitten does not respond within 20 to 30 minutes, contact your medical staff immediately.

 Do not feed cow’s milk to kittens, as it does not have the proper nutrition for them.
 Cow’s milk will also cause diarrhea, a possibly life-threatening condition for young kittens.
 Only feed your kittens an approved kitten formula.
-Hoskins, a homemade formula, is ideal.
-You may also use KMR, a powdered commercial formula.
-The recipe for Hoskins and instructions for mixing KMR are below.
+Kitten Milk Replacement (KMR) formula is ideal.
+The instructions for mixing KMR are below.

 KMR powdered formulaUse 1 part formula to 2 parts water.
 A part is whatever you are using to measure with.
 For example, if you’re using a tablespoon for measuring, this would mean 1 tablespoon of powdered KMR and 2 tablespoons of water.

-Formula that has been in the refrigerator must be warmed to just above room temperature.
-Place the bottle in a bowl of shallow water, then heat in the microwave for 10 seconds.
-Or you may place the bottle in a bowl of hot water for a few minutes.
-If mixing up fresh KMR powder formula, use warm water.
+Formula that has been in the refrigerator must be warmed to 98-102 degrees Fahrenheit before feeding.
+Heat a mug of water and place the bottle in the mug of heated water.
+Never heat the bottle in the microwave.
 Before feeding the kittens, always test the temperature of the formula by placing a few drops on your inner wrist to be sure it is not too hot.
 Always wash your hands well with soap and water before and after feeding the kittens.
-Bottles should be cleaned thoroughly before each use.
+Bottles and nipples should be cleaned thoroughly before each use.

 To prevent the possibility of spreading viruses between the kittens and other pets in your house, keep a “kitten gown” (a robe, sweatshirt, etc.) in the kittens’ room to wear during feeding and handling of the kittens.
 You may also wear gloves if you wish, and remember to always wash your hands well before and after feeding your bottle babies.